socketio/socket.io-website/source/get-started/chat.md

 });
 ```

-Notice that I initialize a new instance of `socket.io` by passing the `http` (the HTTP server) object.
+Notice that I initialize a new instance of `socket.io` by passing the `server` (the HTTP server) object.
 Then I listen on the `connection` event for incoming sockets and log it to the console.

 Now in index.html add the following snippet before the `</body>` (end body tag):